OSC/ondemand/README.md

   2. user can select a directory to copy from a list of "System" templates the admin copied to `/var/www/ood/apps/sys/myjobs/templates` during installation
   3. user can select a directory to copy from a list of "User" templates that the user has copied to `$HOME/ondemand/data/sys/myjobs/templates`
-  4. user can select a job directory to copy that they already created through "My Jobs" from `$HOME/ondemand/data/sys/myjobs/projects/default`
+  4. user can select a job directory to copy that they already created through "Job Composer" from `$HOME/ondemand/data/sys/myjobs/projects/default`

 2. edit the files
   1. user can open the copied job directory in the File Explorer and edit files using the File Editor